dannag3540/sep10-freedom-project/prep/content.md

     * Nanny cams
      * Remote monitoring: The cameras use artificial intelligence (AI) to remotely track the growth and survival of coral larvae and babies in tanks and nurseries.

+More interaction tho Corals
+More interaction with people
 ## Part B: possible future technology
 *  Under water underla like
   *  It would couder tha corals from dirct sunligh and help cole them of